 - Badass: When your job involves arresting and/or killing wizards, this is a requirement.

-- Bullying The Dragon: Wud users are commonly discriminated and bullied in that society, including the unbelievably lopsided laws and court system, which, ironically, is one of the main reasons for them to snap and go on rampages.
+- Bullying The Dragon: Wud users are commonly discriminated and bullied in society, including the lopsided legal system.
+This is one of the main reasons for them to snap and go on rampages.

 - Casting Gag: This is not the first time for Marina Inoue, Kei Shindou, Rikiya Koyama and Rumi Ookubo to be casted in significant roles in an Umetsu-made show.

-- Cop Killer: Numerous times, the National Police Agency finds itself loosing police officers in the line of duty since none of them are magic users, since the law does not allow anyone with magic powers to join the force.
+- Cop Killer: Numerous times, the National Police Agency finds itself losing police officers in the line of duty since none of them are magic users; the law does not allow anyone with magic powers to hold a public office.